AviMualem/proxy_sql_sharding/README.md

 docker-compose up -d
 ```
 # setting up proxysql
+proxy sql will be configured in a way that every sql statment with a comment "exec_on_shard_1" wii be routed to shard 1(mysql1)
+and every sql statement with a comment "exec_on_shard_2" will be routed to shard 2(mysql2)

 connecting to proxy sql
 ```
 docker exec -it proxysql bash -c 'mysql -u admin -padmin -h 127.0.0.1 -P 6032'